Dheeran-git/n8n-voice-gmail-assistant/README.md

 4. Activate the workflow and start talking or texting!

 ---
-*Built with ❤️ by a lazy/ambitious engineering student.*
+*Built with ❤️ by a ambitious engineering student.*